 Drum Handling Safety, Tips and Procedures

-For companies that use barrels and drums within their operation, drum handling safety should be an important part of the work culture.
-Employers must look at the risks of loading and unloading heavy drums/barrels and put sensible health and safety measures in place to avoid the need for hazardous manual handling.
+For companies that use barrels and drums in their operations, drum handling safety should be an integral part of the work culture.
+Employers must assess the risks associated with loading and unloading heavy drums and barrels and implement sensible health and safety measures to prevent the need for hazardous manual handling.

-In this post, we are going to discuss the current landscape, risks and recommendations surrounding incorrect drum handling and ways to improve drum handling safety during daily operations.
+In this post, we will discuss the current landscape, risks, and recommendations surrounding incorrect drum handling, as well as ways to improve drum handling safety during daily operations.

 Drum handling safety challenges